VaishnaviAgrawa12/Library-Management-System/README.md

-Got it!
-Here's a clean, professional README for your Library Management System **without** request body details, but with clear API endpoints and descriptions:

----

 # Library Management System

 A Java-based Library Management System to manage library operations such as issuing and returning books, managing students, books, tables, and admin functionalities.